-People with a chicken allergy may have an allergic reaction after eating chicken meat, or, sometimes, after their skin comes into contact with chicken feathers.
+People with a chicken allergy may experience an allergic reaction after eating chicken meat.
+This can also sometimes occur after their skin comes into contact with chicken feathers.

 While fish and seafood are often the primary sources of food allergies, allergies to other types of meat are less common.